The Diplomatic Service

 The Soviet delegate at the UN was addressed in Arabic by a journalist who had mistaken him (in error) for Mr. Malik, the Lebanese delegate.
 As regards Mr. Malik, the Indian Ambassador to France, he was addressed in Russian by a delegate who mistook him for Mr. Malik, the USSR representative.
 Why can’t they all be called Smith like everyone else?”

 France’s Le Canard newspaper at the United Nations (1949)

-…“The speech given by the Lebanese Minister of Foreign Affairs at the United Nations in Paris on the 15th of November honored Lebanon and the member states of the League .
+…“The speech given by the Lebanese minister of foreign affairs at the United Nations in Paris on the 15th of November honoured Lebanon and the member states of the League .
 It was righteous in its call for freedom, justice and peace.
 It reminded us all “that Peace is the product of fairness.
 That those who govern must fulfil their obligations and defend the governed”.
-Mr Charles Helou has pleaded with conviction and force for the internationalization of Jerusalem, for the repatriation of refugees, for Egyptian independence, and for the resolution of all Arab State issues… Mr. Charles Helou has set the same high tone that inspired the events celebrated on this national holiday, namely human dignity and high mindedness…”
+Mr Charles Helou has pleaded with conviction and force for the internationalisation of Jerusalem, for the repatriation of refugees, for Egyptian independence, and for the resolution of all Arab State issues… Mr. Charles Helou has set the same high tone that inspired the events celebrated on this national holiday, namely human dignity and high mindedness…”

 About a speech, M.C., Le Jour, November 22nd, 1951.